Yunue2110/FIFA-MONEYBALL/README.md

 # FIFA-MONEYBALL
-In this we create a Database with the CSV information.
+In this we create a Database in MySql with the CSV information.
 Details about the dataset can be found here as well [https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset?select=fifa21_male2.csv]

 This data set includes: